Ethxnzxo/WHSTechNotes/journal.md

 One of my daily activites where computer science plays a role is when im on google and looking for a file and i remember to go to github because of this class.

+# October 15, 2024

+Coding can help with problem solving skills by sowing more than one solution

+Coding can help you better in real life by helping you find your mistakes more